 Soil Management Plan & Soil Excavation Plan

 A Soil Management Plan or Soil Excavation Plan provides guidelines for grading and construction projects at sites with potential contamination issues or ongoing remediation.
 At a minimum, the document comprises a site-specific health and safety plan, an excavation boundary site map, and a series of cross-sections.
 Moreover, a soil management plan provides a description of subsurface anomalies from Phase II Environmental Site Assessments and geophysical surveys.
 Lastly, one can expect guidance on permitting requirements and the legal disposal process, as well as confirmation sampling and backfilling protocol.
-Updated July 14, 2022.
+Updated April 9, 2024.

 Environmental Overview of the Soil Management Plan

 Excavation projects are often complex in nature, due in part to substantial regulatory requirements.
 And multiple agencies oversee each stage of work along the way.
-Permit applications are necessary to dig and to drill.
-And to close such permits, consultants must perform soil sampling procedures.
+Permit applications are necessary to dig and drill.
+To close such permits, consultants must perform soil sampling procedures.
 The final lab results must confirm the lack of contamination.
 Moreover, there is a requirement to show proof of special handling and legal disposal of the excavated materials, as well as proper backfilling.
 Furthermore, there are structural concerns for the surrounding buildings and properties.
 Thus, consultants must demonstrate and implement proper lateral support systems, in accordance with local grading department guidelines.

 Soil Management Plan Safety Procedures

 Lastly, worker and public safety is a highly important aspect of this work.
 All aspects of the project must comply with OSHA trenching and excavation safety guidelines, as well as a professional Health and Safety Plan (HASP).
-A Soils Excavation & Management Plan ensures the work is done correctly, safely, and in compliance with all regulations at every stage.
+A Soil Excavation & Management Plan ensures the work is done correctly, safely, and in compliance with all regulations at every stage.

 Project History & Site Background

 The first topic a Soil Management Plan must include is a record of the job-site history.
 This information is helpful for project optimization.
 For instance, documents indicating the presence of underground storage tanks (USTs) or hydraulic lifts often arise during a Phase 1 Environmental Site Assessment.
-And if other reports are available, such as a Geophysical Survey or a Phase 2 Environmental Site Assessment, consultants may be able to reduce the scope of work, cost, and timeframe for excavation.
+If other reports are available, such as a Geophysical Survey or a Phase 2 Environmental Site Assessment, consultants may be able to reduce the scope of work, cost, and timeframe for excavation.
 The property owner should make all these reports available, along with any other pertinent information.

 Soil Excavation Plan & Responsible Parties

 The next pillar of a Soil Management Plan is contact information.
-This includes a list of names, titles, email addresses as well as the direct phone numbers to individuals, agencies, and private companies in association with the project.
+This includes a list of names, titles, and email addresses as well as the direct phone numbers of individuals, agencies, and private companies in association with the project.
 Typically, the plan names the property owner, along with any tenants, managers, or agents, as well as the excavation contractor, environmental professional, and key contacts.
 And, if the site is already under the oversight of a regulatory authority, then the applicable contact information of agency caseworkers and staff is available.

 Forms, Registration, Permits, Etc.